cepdnaclk/projects.ce.pdn.ac.lk/docs/github_repos/co326/e15/Remotely-Controlled-CNC-Robot.md

 ---
 layout: project_page
-title: remotely controlled cnc robot
+title: Remotely Controlled CNC Robot
-permalink: /co326/e15/remotely-controlled-cnc-robot
+permalink: /co326/e15/Remotely-Controlled-CNC-Robot
 description: "In this project, we hope to develop a CNC (Computer Numerical Control) based pick and place arm, which will help to try different wiring arrangements in a PLC rig and try experiments on it remotely."

 has_children: false